DZIEDZOAVE-WISDOM/DZIEDZOAVE-WISDOM/README.md

 ## What I'm currently doing
 👩‍💻 I'm currently  an undergarduate student of econmics in my third year at the kwame nkrumah university of science and technology(KNUST), Ghana.

-🧠 looking for internships to sharpen my skills as i work to become a full-stack data analyst.
+🧠 looking for internships to sharpen my skills as I work to become a full-stack data analyst.